tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/AddItemsToLightbox.md

 AddItemsToLightbox
 -------------
 The AddItemsToLightbox operation allows you to add items to a specific lightbox.
-These items can be any of the supported types of assets; images, videos, etc.
+These items can be any of the supported types of assets; images, videos, etc. This operation should only be called by the owner of the lightbox.

 ###Endpoint
 Use the following endpoint to access this operation: